eunjae-lee/sicily/README.md

     ./config/google_photo.rb
     ./config/rules.rb

+If you want to monitor just during the current terminal session, then execute:

+    $ sicily monitor

+If you want to run a background job which runs forever, then execute:

+    $ sicily start

+If you want to stop that background job, then execute:

+    $ sicily stop

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.